roelderickx/contour-osm/README.md

 ```
 The -i parameter tells the program to create a contour line for every altitude which is divisible by 10, the -snodata parameter means that the value 32767 should be ignored because it's an indication there is no data available.

 NOTE: large areas covered by more than one datafile can either be merged together beforehand using [gdal_merge](https://gdal.org/programs/gdal_merge.html) or imported in a database.
-A detailed tutorial on how to use the GDAL tools is beyond the scope of this document but you can refer to the [hikingmap elevation import script](https://github.com/roelderickx/hm-render-mapnik/blob/master/elevation/import_in_db.sh).
+A detailed tutorial on how to use the GDAL tools is beyond the scope of this document but you can refer to the [hikingmap elevation import script](https://github.com/roelderickx/hm-render-mapnik/blob/master/elevation/import_in_db.sh) for an example implementation.

 ## Requirements

 Contour-osm has two requirements.
-The first requirement is [GDAL with python bindings](https://gdal.org/) and the second is a modified version of ogr2osm called [ogr2pbf](https://github.com/roelderickx/ogr2pbf), for which you will need GDAL as well, among other dependencies.
+The first requirement is a modified version of ogr2osm called [ogr2pbf](https://github.com/roelderickx/ogr2pbf) and the second is [GDAL with python bindings](https://gdal.org/), which you need for ogr2pbf anyway.

 ## Usage